MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/revise-project-invoices.md

 A confirmed project invoice can be revised to process changes or credits as negotiated with the customer and project manager.

-To make edits to a confirmed invoice, open the confirmed invoice and select **Revise** (previously referred to as “Correct this invoice”).
+To make edits to a confirmed invoice, open the confirmed invoice and select **Revise** (previously referred to as **Correct this invoice**).

+> [!NOTE]
-> [!NOTE] The invoice revision process has been significantly improved to include "Select transactions" capability so users can perform edits quickly resulting in improved user experience and productivity.
+> The invoice revision process has been significantly improved to include the **Select transactions** capability so you can perform edits quickly to improve the user experience and productivity.

 Depending on the need to either edit only a few of the transactions or the entire invoice, use **Select transactions** or **Select all transactions**.

 **Select transactions** – Use this option to revise only specific transactions on the confirmed invoice.

-- Selecting this option opens a form with the list of invoice line details that have been previously invoiced.
+- Selecting this option opens a page with a list of invoice line details that have been previously invoiced.
-- Select the invoice line details for revision by setting the **revise** toggle to **yes**.
+- Select the invoice line details for revision by setting the **Revise** toggle to **Yes**.
-- Select the **create invoice** ribbon option to create a draft invoice with the selected transactions.
+- Select the **Create invoice** ribbon option to create a draft invoice with the selected transactions.

 **Select all transactions** – Use this option to revise **ALL** the transactions on the confirmed invoice.

 > [!NOTE]
-> Revise option is not available unless a project invoice is confirmed.
+> The **Revise** option is available only after a project invoice is confirmed.

 A new draft invoice is created from the confirmed invoice.
-- If **Select transactions** was used, selected invoice line details from the previously confirmed invoice are copied to the new draft.
+- If **Select transactions** was used, the selected invoice line details from the previously confirmed invoice are copied to the new draft.
 - If **Select all transactions** was used, all invoice line details from the previously confirmed invoice are copied to the new draft.

 The following are some of the key points to understand about the line details on the new corrected invoice:

 - All quantities are updated to zero.
 Dynamics 365 Project Operations assumes that all invoiced items are fully credited.
 If needed, you can manually update these quantities to reflect the quantity that is being invoiced, and not the quantity that is being credited.
 Based on the quantity you enter, the application calculates the credited quantity.
 This amount is reflected in the actuals that are created when the corrected invoice is confirmed.
-If you are making changes to the tax amount, you must enter the correct tax amount and not the tax amount that is being credited.
+If you're making changes to the tax amount, you must enter the correct tax amount and not the tax amount that is being credited.
 - Milestone corrections are always processed as full credits.